vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 ### Install the XMDE Client Analyzer

-Download and extract the the XMDE Client Analyzer.
+Download and extract the XMDE Client Analyzer.
 You can use either the binary or Python version, as follows:

 - [Binary version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux)
 - [Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux)